BigDataVisualisation/geo-projection/README.md

 # geo-projection

-Illustrates how to convert latitude / longitude data in to screen coordinates.
+Illustrates how to convert latitude / longitude data into screen coordinates.